A Student’s Rights During a Hearing

 - A student has the right to present his or her side of the story.

-- A student has the right to have an adult from the St. Norbert College community (faculty, staff) present during his or her hearing and serve as an advocate and/or have parent(s)/guardian(s) accompany him or her during a hearing.
+- A student has the right to have 1 adult within St. Norbert College (ex: a trained student conduct advocate) OR outside the College and have parent(s)/guardian(s) accompany him or her during a hearing.

 - A student has the right to provide a character statement prior to the outcome of his or her sanction.